 Thankfully, there are ways to boost your dropshipping profit margins, but overall, tight margins are to be expected.

 Yes, absolutely.
-Dropshipping is still profitable in 2020.
-You might have seen articles and videos questioning the viability of dropshipping in 2020.
-This is because dropshipping has received a lot of attention over recent years and the ecommerce space has become highly competitive.
+Dropshipping is still profitable in 2021.
+You might have seen articles and videos questioning the viability of dropshipping in 2021.
+This is because dropshipping has received a lot of attention over recent years and the eCommerce space has become highly competitive.

 The main things you’ll need to make dropshipping profitable for you are: